'data.frame': 24140 obs. of 3 variables:

 If you don’t have any reason to be concerned with timezones in your data, you can make life “easy” for yourself by setting your working timezone to be “GMT” or “UTC”.

-6 package provides many “helper” functions for working with POSIXct
+lubridate package (1)The lubridate6 package provides many “helper” functions for working with POSIXct and Date values.

 ##